barisahmet/Android-Download-Manager/README.md

 ```java
 DownloadManagerPro dm = new DownloadManagerPro(Context);
 ```
-to get report about tasks you can use these methods that will be introduced later on this doc:
+To get report about tasks you can use these methods that will be introduced later on this doc:
 ```java
 public ReportStructure singleDownloadStatus(int token);
 public List<ReportStructure> downloadTasksInSameState(int state);